oracle-livelabs/goldengate/ogg-to-ggs/connection/connection-gb.md

 In this lab, you will:

 * Download the root certificate for Oracle Cloud Infrastructure from your web browser to your local machine
-* Add the certificate to your Oracle GoldenGate wallet
+* Add the certificate to Oracle GoldenGate's Administration Server
 * Create a credential on Oracle GoldenGate to connect to OCI GoldenGate

 ### Prerequisites